This course was great and I learnt a lot from Erin, who is a charming and amusing teacher.

 - clothes or other fabric in need of mending

 - sharp scissors (ideally one pair for fabric/thread only and another to cut cardboard and sticky stuff)

 - safety pins or fabric pins

 - tea towel or other tightly woven cotton fabric to use as a mending sampler

-- small piece of thin cardboard (e.g. cereal-box weight) to use as a patch template
+- small piece of thin cardboard (e.g. cereal box or business card) to use as a patch template

 - clothes iron